liaochenlanruo/pgcgap/docs/index-v1.0.32.md

 <p>If you use &quot;--STREE&quot;, please also cite <a href="http://europepmc.org/abstract/MED/30976793">Muscle</a>, <a href="https://doi.org/10.1093/bioinformatics/btp348">trimAL</a>, and <a href="https://doi.org/10.1093/molbev/msaa015">IQ-TREE</a>.</p>
 </li>
 </ul>

 ## FAQ

-<h3>Q1 VAR function ran failed to get annotated VCFs and Core results</h3>
+### Q1 VAR function ran failed to get annotated VCFs and Core results
 <p>Check the log file named in &quot;strain_name.log&quot; under Results/Variants/&lt;strain_name&gt;/ directory.
 If you find a sentence like &quot;WARNING: All frames are zero!
 This seems rather odd, please check that 'frame' information in your 'genes' file is accurate.&quot; This is a snpEff error.
 Users can install JDK8 to solve this problem.</p>
 <pre>$conda install java-jdk=8.0.112</pre>
 <p>Click <a href="https://github.com/tseemann/snippy/issues/259?_blank">here</a> for more solutions.</p>
-<h3>Q2 Could not determine version of minced please install version 2 or higher</h3>
+### Q2 Could not determine version of minced please install version 2 or higher
 <p>When running the Annotate function, this error could happen, the error message shows as following:</p>
 <pre>
 Error: A JNI error has occurred, please check your installation and try again